abhabongse/paxter/docs/python_authoring_mode_tutorial.md

 This is ___sound___.
 ```

-Notice that we use wrapped text @-expression inside the option section
+Notice that we use wrapped text inside the option section
 in order to supply strings as arguments to the function `surround`.

 Additionally, we may also omit the main argument section,